 The research/clinic nurses/research staff will monitor the control group as per usual practice at that site.
-Control group participants will be provided with a patient diary to record their daily symptoms which is not currently part of usual care and will therefore make the trial less pragmatic, however these will be collected for the purposes of research outcomes only and will not be monitored clinically, unless this is part of usual care at that centre.
+Control group participants will be provided with a patient diary (paper or electronic) to record their daily symptoms which is not currently part of usual care and will therefore make the trial less pragmatic, however this information will be collected for the purposes of research outcomes only and will not be monitored clinically, unless this is part of usual care at that centre.